How to Write a Disaster Recovery Plan in 2024: Template + Examples

 Some of the IT disaster recovery processes and procedures outlined in the plan are:

-• Secure facility as necessary to prevent personnel injury and further damage to IT systems.
+• Secure facility as necessary to prevent personnel injury and further damage to IT systems and data management systems.

 • Coordinate hardware and software replacement with vendors